Excel Borders (Table of Contents)

 Borders in Excel

 Borders are the boxes formed by lines in the cell in Excel.
-By keeping borders, we can frame any data and provide them with a proper define limit.
-To distinguish specific values, outline summarized values or separate data in ranges of cells; you can add a border around cells.
+To distinguish specific values, outline summarized values, or separate data in ranges of cells; you can add a border around cells.
+By keeping borders, we can frame data and provide them with a defined limit.

-Adding borders in Excel is very easy and useful to outline or separate specific data or highlight some values in a worksheet.
+Adding borders in Excel is very easy and useful for outlining or separating specific data or highlighting some values in a worksheet.
 Normally, we can easily add all top, bottom, left, or right borders for selected cells in Excel.
-Option for Borders is available in the Home menu, under the font section with the icon of Borders.
+Option for Borders is available in the Home menu, under the font section with the Borders icon.
 We can also use shortcuts to apply borders in Excel.

 Let’s understand how to add Borders in Excel.